It Doesn’t Make A Difference Which Facility Or Program I Choose

 In fact, since this act does not protect you from termination if you are currently using illegal substances, getting into rehab can actually save your job!

-The Family Medical Leave Act (FMLA) stipulates that an individual that suffers from substance abuse may take time off work to seek treatment without fear of repercussion from the employer.
-However, if the employer has outlined, in a concise and non-discriminatory way, that an employee may be terminated for substance abuse, they can do this, in spite of FMLA.
+The Family Medical Leave Act (FMLA) stipulates that an individual that suffers from substance use may take time off work to seek treatment without fear of repercussion from the employer.
+However, if the employer has outlined, in a concise and non-discriminatory way, that an employee may be terminated for substance use, they can do this, in spite of FMLA.